DomizianoScarcelli/spotify-recommender/slides.md

 Playlists created by users from 2010 to 2017

-A song recommender is an essential feature to enable an easy discoverability of new songs.
+Playlist continuation (and song recommendation in general) is an essential feature to enable an easy discoverability of new songs.

 </v-clicks>

 <!--
 The challenge was hosted on *AIcrowd* in 2018, and since then there have been more than 1000 submission from many different teams.

-The challenge consists in taking a dataset of 1 Million playlists, with 63 million tracks, of which 2 million unique ones and more than 300K artists, and build a recommender system.
+The challenge consists in taking a dataset of 1 Million playlists, with 63 million tracks, of which 2 million unique ones and more than 300K artists.

+The playlists were created by Spotify Users from 2010 and 2017.
+The purpose of the challenge is build a system that automatically continuates a playlist with relevant songs.
 -->

 ---